 Filing evidence of the patent or license registered before the MIIP suffices to establish the patentee or licensee status.
 If the applicant and patent holder are the same entity, the regulatory process follows its regular course.

 Showing that patent rights are not invaded requires a sworn statement that the pharmaceutical product is not covered by a patent listed in the Linkage Gazette.
 This triggers communication between authorities.
-The FCPASR fills in the Communication Form using information in the SR application and sends it to the MIIP, which analyzes whether patent rights would be infringed.
+The FCPASR fills in the Communication Form using the information in the SR application and sends it to the MIIP, which analyzes whether patent rights would be infringed.
 If positive, the FCPASR requests the SR applicant to demonstrate that it is the patentee or licensee; else the SR application is rejected.

 It can be noted that the burden of observing patent rights is shifted to the government, through the regulatory and patent authorities.
 SR applicants bear the burden of demonstrating non-infringement.
 Patent holders are not afforded active participation in the process or even notification of the SR application filing; under the existing rules, their role is limited to listing patents in the Linkage Gazette.